Tally-Code-Brewers/fontend/README.md

 - **IDE and Compiler**: The integrated IDE allows users to write code, compile, and run it in real-time.
 Multiple programming languages are supported.
 - **Problem Solving**: Users can browse through problems of different difficulty levels, submit solutions, and get instant feedback.
 - **Contests**: Users can participate in or create coding contests.
 The platform supports live leaderboards and real-time scoring.

-## Screenshots

-_Add screenshots of your application here to visually demonstrate the features._

 ## Contributing